Get the lowest rate for your Hotel in Florence through Booking.com

 The Dates

 Over a weekend in early June, the two semifinals are played between the four teams.
-The two winners will then play against each other in the final match, which is always played on June 24th (at 5pm) in grand style on Florence’s feast day for its patron saint, St. John the Baptist.
-On this day, a splendid parade in historical costume starts in Piazza Santa Maria Novella and heads through the center on its way to Piazza Santa Croce.
+The two winners will then play against each other in the final match, which is always played on June 24th in grand style on Florence’s feast day for its patron saint, St. John the Baptist.
+On the days of the semi-finals and on the final match, a splendid parade in historical costume starts in Piazza Santa Maria Novella and heads through the center on its way to Piazza Santa Croce.
 Each of the four districts is in the parade, you’ll see the players going by as they go to play the final, even those that won’t be playing the last match.
-The parade starts roughly around 4pm since the final should start around 5pm.
+For the semifinals, the parade starts roughly around 4.45pm, arrival in Piazza Santa Croce around 6pm and the game should start around 7pm while for the final game the times for the parade are an hour earlier for everything, with final game starting at 6pm.
 Just head downtown, you’ll run into the fun!
+The parade divides in half in Piazza Strozzi: part of it heads to the bank of the Arno river, then heads towards Ponte Vecchio and on to Piazza della Signoria passing under the Uffizi museum.
+The other part heads straight to Piazza della Repubblica before also heading to Piazza della Signoria.
+Both continue from there to Piazza Santa Croce, passing by Palazzo Vecchio and Via de' Neri.

-The day ends with a spectacular fireworks show launched from Piazzale Michelangelo that can be watched along the Arno's banks.
-Of course, 2020 and 2021 meant no fireworks because of the pandemic but we are hopeful as the date draws near that the fireworks will be confirmed for 2022.
+The day of June 24th ends with a spectacular fireworks show launched from Piazzale Michelangelo that can be watched along the Arno's banks.

 On Easter Sunday during the Scoppio del Carro event, the draw for Calcio Storico was held to decide who plays against whom on the semi-final dates.
-In 2022, the Calcio Storico games will once again be held with an in-person public, after a year with no tournament and another with only one game where only a select public was allowed.
+In 2023, the Calcio Storico games are definitely back to normal, so should be the fireworks at the end of the night.

 Just remember that the final is always on June 24th, between whoever wins each of the two semi-finals!